sandialabs/slycat/docs/source/manual/DAC_Manual/TableFocusSelection.rst

 The *Metadata Table* allows a focus selection, similar to the focus selection available for the *Scatterplot* (:ref:`PointFocusSelection`) and the *Time Series Plots* (:ref:`PlotFocusSelection`).
 To bring an ensemble member into focus selection, simply click on the row of interest in the *Metadata Table*.
-If that row is a member of one of the colored selections, it will be highlighted in black with a black outline, the corresponding point in the *Scatterplot* will be highlighted in black, and the corresponding plot in the *Time Series Plot* will be drawn in black.
+If that row is a member of one of the colored selection sets, it will be highlighted in black with a black outline, the corresponding point in the *Scatterplot* will be highlighted in black, and the corresponding plot in the *Time Series Plot* will be drawn in black.
 If that row is not a member of one of the colored selections, the row will not be highlighted in black, but will still be shown using a black outline.
 Any table rows not in the current subset (see